 Adams grew up in Hollygrove, a working-class uptown neighborhood.
-After distinguishing himself in gospel groups as a young man, he crossed over to R&B with “I Won’t Cry” on Joe Ruffino’s Ric label in 1959.
+He distinguished himself in gospel groups as a young man, and crossed over to R&B with “I Won’t Cry” on Joe Ruffino’s Ric label in 1959.
 After charting with “Losing Battle,” Adams joined a coterie of New Orleans musicians auditioning for Berry Gordy’s Motown Records in 1962.
 Gordy heard Adams’ phenomenal vocal range and reportedly wanted to record him, but Ruffino threatened to sue if he did.

 According to his wife Judy Adams, Johnny spent the ensuing years “going from one bad contract to another” in New Orleans.
 He charted again with “Release Me” and “Reconsider Me” in the late 60s, but never turned the corner to national stardom.
 When Adams took the gig at Dorothy’s, he was living down Orleans Avenue with his mother in the Lafitte public housing development.

 Adams’ bandleader at Dorothy’s was the guitarist Walter “Wolfman” Washington, a cousin of R&B singer Ernie K-Doe.
 Washington played whole instrumental sets before Adams took the microphone.
 Toward the end of their run here, Washington stepped out as a front man and became a popular local draw playing funk-inflected blues.
-He still packs clubs in 2018, and tours as an elder statesman of New Orleans R&B.
+In the 2000s he toured and recorded as an elder statesman of New Orleans R&B.